vishwas-jadav/movie-list-server/readme.md

 1. Start with installing packages
 > npm install

+2. copy .env.example content in .env file

-2. After that, to compile `.ts` files to `.js` files run
+3. After that, to compile `.ts` files to `.js` files run
 > npm run build

-3. Also, migrations for database and populate it with following command
+4. Also, migrations for database and populate it with following command
 > npm run migrate

-4. Finally, to start the server, run :
+5. Finally, to start the server, run :
 > npm run dev

 ---